- Chart

 Goal

-The fund's primary goal is to seek capital appreciation by investing in short-term U.S. Treasury futures.
+The primary investment goal of DTYS is to achieve capital appreciation by actively managing positions in short-term U.S. Treasury futures.

 Investment Approach and Strategy